Meeco/docs/guides/presentation-definitions.md

-# Presentation Definition
+# Presentation Definitions

-Presentation Definitions define which credential(s) a Verifier requests and for what purpose.
-Which credentials is defined by the credential schema and the issuer.
-The resulting object is conformant with [W3C Presentation Exchange 1.0](https://identity.foundation/presentation-exchange/spec/v1.0.0/) specification and serves as input to a [Verification Request](oidc4vp.md).
+Presentation definitions define which credential(s) a Verifier requests and for what purpose.
+Each selected credential is comprised of a [credential schema](https://docs.meeco.me/guides/credential-schemas) and the associated Issuer.
+The resulting object is conformant with the [W3C Presentation Exchange 1.0](https://identity.foundation/presentation-exchange/spec/v1.0.0/) specification and is used when generating a [Verification Request](oidc4vp.md).

 ## Prerequisites

 * [Verifiable Credential JSON Schema](credential-schemas.md)
 * [Issuer DID](dids/did-methods.md) (optional)

-## Who can use this?
+## Who can undertake this operation?

-Presentation definiton is created by an organisation.
+A presentation definiton is created by an Organisation.

 ## Create Presentation Definition

-Creation of a presentation definitions for an organisation.
+Creation of a presentation definitions for an Organisation.

 **Endpoint**